AlpineRockies/front-end-capstone/README.md

 #### `npm run server-dev`

-Launchees the server and uses Nodemon to monitor for any file changes.
+Launches the server and uses Nodemon to monitor for any file changes.
 If any file changes are detected with Nodemon, it will automatically restart the node server.
 Server will be listening on (http://localhost:3000) (https://facebook.github.io/create-react-app/docs/deployment)